Spectral substructured two-level domain decomposition methods: Substructured Schwarz domain decomposition methods

-If the iteration ${\bf v}^n=G{\bf v}^{n-1}+{\bf b}$ converges, then the limit is the solution to the problem $A{\bf v}={\bf b}$.
-From a numerical point of view, this is not necessarily true if the two (discretized) subproblems \eqref{PSMvolume} are not solved exactly.
+It is a standard result that the PSM iteration ${\bf v}^n=G{\bf v}^{n-1}+{\bf b}$ converges; see, e.g., \cite{CHS2} for a convergence result of the PSM in a substructured form, \cite{Chaouqui2018Coarse,CiaramellaGander,CiaramellaGander2,CiaramellaGander3,DDLOGO,CiaramellaHoefer,CHS1,Gander1} for other convergence results and \cite{DoleanBook,ToselliWidlund} for standard references.
+The corresponding limit is the solution to the problem $A{\bf v}={\bf b}$.
+From a numerical point of view, this is not necessarily true if the (discretized) subproblems \eqref{PSMvolume} are not solved exactly.
 For this reason, we assume in what follows that the subproblems \eqref{PSMvolume} are always solved exactly.